 - Heart attack – Car accidents can increase stress significantly and may even lead to trauma.
 As a result, an individual may experience severe health conditions such as heart attack and chest pain.

 After a car accident, you should not take pain and discomfort lightly.
 Whether the pain is minor or significant, a physical examination is necessary.
 Not only will you protect yourself from any latent health conditions, but you will create a record of your injuries.
-Consult an auto accident attorney at your earliest convenience after being involved in an accident.
-An attorney can help you throughout every step of the process, from dealing with insurance companies to filing a lawsuit, should that be necessary.

 Here are a few things you can do if you are experiencing persistent pain after an accident: